ultrabug/py3status/py3status/modules/README.md

 Display if your favorite hackerspace is open or not.

 Configuration Parameters:
-- `cache_timeout`: Set timeout between calls in seconds
+- `cache_timeout` Set timeout between calls in seconds
-- `closed_color`: color if space is closed
+- `closed_color` color if space is closed
-- `closed_text`: text if space is closed, strftime parameters will be translated
+- `closed_text` text if space is closed, strftime parameters will be translated
-- `open_color`: color if space is open
+- `open_color` color if space is open
-- `open_text`: text if space is open, strftime parmeters will be translated
+- `open_text` text if space is open, strftime parmeters will be translated
-- `url`: URL to SpaceAPI json file of your space
+- `url` URL to SpaceAPI json file of your space

 **author** timmszigat
 **license** WTFPL <http://www.wtfpl.net/txt/copying/>